google/periph/.github/pull_request_template.md

+Notes

-Please prefix the issue with the primary package affected.
-For example, if you fixed something in periph.io/x/periph/host/sysfs, prefix the PR with `sysfs:`.
+Please prefix the issue title with the primary package affected.
+For example, if this PR fixes periph.io/x/periph/host/sysfs, prefix the PR title with "sysfs:".

-Please add new drivers under `experimental`.
-Wonder what it takes to promote a driver as _stable_?
-See https://periph.io/project/#driver-lifetime-management.
-A stable driver requires the smallest API surface, good unit test code coverage, good documentation and a page in https://github.com/periph/website/tree/master/site/content/device so it can show up at https://periph.io/device.
+Please add new drivers under "experimental".
+Wonder what it takes to promote a driver as "stable"?
+See https://periph.io/project/#driver-lifetime-management A stable driver requires the smallest API surface, good unit test code coverage, good documentation and a page in https://github.com/periph/website/tree/master/site/content/device so it can show up at https://periph.io/device.